Encrypting Heroku Redis with Your Encryption Key

 Table of Contents

-This article describes how to use AWS Key Management Service (KMS) to create a Customer Master Key (CMK) to encrypt Heroku Redis in Private Spaces.
+This article describes how to use AWS Key Management Service (KMS) to create a customer master key (CMK) to encrypt Heroku Key-Value Store (KVS) in Private and Shield Spaces.
 This process involves three high-level steps:

-- Create an Customer Master Key (CMK) in your AWS KMS
+- Create a customer master key (CMK) in your AWS KMS

-- Create a Heroku Redis database with the encryption key
+- Create a Heroku Key-Value Store instance with the encryption key

 AWS Prerequisites

 You perform the steps in this section from your Amazon KMS dashboard.
-Alternatively, can use the AWS CLI as shown below.
+Alternatively, you can use the AWS CLI.

 Step 1: Create a Customer Master Key

-Once logged into the AWS web console, navigate to Key Management Service and click Create Key.
+When logged into the AWS web console, navigate to Key Management Service

 Step 2: Select Symmetric Key